-This equipment complies with IC radiation exposure limits set forth for an uncontrolled environment.
-End users must follow the specific operating instructions for satisfying RF exposure compliance.
+This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.

 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.